apocalyptech/snakebirdsolver/README.md

 and will benefit from being run against PyPy/PyPy3.
 Processing times should be at least halved when running with PyPy.

-The `colorama` Python module is required for some output colorization when running interactively.
+The `colorama` Python module is required, and used for some output colorization when running interactively.

 To solve a level: